 So, aside from being sad, I decided to start writing about him and his legacy which would be his vocation with children’s books.

-And so from time to time I will write about Tomie and many of his books that escaped me.
+And so, from time to time, I will write about Tomie and many of his books that escaped my notice.

 In April, we celebrate National Poetry Month, which is a segue to “Tomie dePaola’s Book of Poems.”

 Published in 1988 by G.P.
 Putnam’s Sons, it’s a treasure AND a treasury of poetry for young readers.

 I was immediately drawn to the cover with its bold aqua sky and an orange sail boat with three young seafarers coming to shore to greet a fourth.

 In the bow of the boat is a young girl with an opened book.
 She’s reading and fully absorbed.

 His art is eye catching and evocative of each poem, as each is surrounded by a border that draws the eye first to the poem, and only then, to the art.

 And when I opened Tomie’s book, I was immersed, as I hope your young readers will be, as this is a book of a collection that is worth having and gifting.